Super Crooks

-Super Crooks is a Japanese-American adult animated superhero original net animation series based on the 2012 Marvel comic book series of the same name by Mark Millar and Leinil Francis Yu.
+Super Crooks is an adult animated superhero original net animation series based on the 2012 Marvel comic book series of the same name by Mark Millar and Leinil Francis Yu.
 The series was written by Dai Satō and Tsukasa Kondo, and premiered on Netflix on November 25, 2021.
-Following small-time crook Johnny Bolt as he recruits a team of eight super-villains to perform a super-powered heist, the first nine episodes serve as a prequel to the comic book series, with the last three episodes adapting the comic outright.
+Following small-time crook Johnny Bolt as he recruits a team of eight super-villains to perform a super-powered heist, the first nine episodes serve as a prequel to the comic book series, with the last four episodes adapting the comic outright.
 The series serves as a spin-off to Jupiter's Legacy (2021).
 In June 2021, a live-action Super Crooks series and second spin-off from the simultaneously-cancelled Jupiter's Legacy was announced to be in active development.

 Premise

 Small-time crook Johnny Bolt recruits a team of eight super-villains to perform a super-powered heist.